CSHoggard/-Lithic_Illustrations/README.md

-This repository contains the data and code for our manuscript:
+This repository contains the data and code for the manuscript:

-Hoggard, C.S., Birch, T., Stade, C.M., Janin, K. & Riede, F. (XXXX).
+Hoggard, C.S., Birch, T., Stade, C.M., Janin, K. & Riede, F. (2020).
 Evaluating the Suitability of Lithic Illustrations in Morphometric Analyses.

 ### Licenses